tekkaonigiri/tekkaonigiri/README.md

 ## About

 I am a student at UC San Diego, class of 2029, double majoring in Artificial Intelligence and Cognitive Behavioral Neuroscience.
 Right now I work as an AI/ML intern at ChakraTech, a biotech AI startup, where I build machine learning models for polymer informatics and sustainable materials discovery.
 I like thinking about the parallels between how the brain is wired and how we design AI models, and both majors feed that.
-Outside of internships I build projects fast, usually under a deadline, and I hold two leadership roles on campus.
+Outside of internships I build projects fast, usually under a deadline, and I hold three leadership roles on campus.
 I care more about shipping something that works than talking about what I plan to build.

 ## Current Work